Disclaimer

 Summertime calls most of us out on the roads.
 You might be planning a summer vacation, traveling on the weekend to a summer cabin, or just spending your evenings out enjoying the hot summer nights.

-Before you find yourself out and about enjoying the season, think about your vehicle.
+Before you find yourself out and about enjoying the season, think about your vehicle and some seasonal maintenance.
 There are a number of things you can do to prepare your car for a safe and steadfast summer of driving.

 Beat the Heat

-You car's cooling system is critical to your summer driving, with the primary job of keeping your engine cool (your engine can reach well over 200 degrees F).
-Your cooling system strives for a constant 200 degrees F to protect your engine against corrosion, provide more efficient fuel combustion, and maintain proper oil viscosity.
+You car's cooling system is critical to your summer driving, with the primary job of keeping your engine cool.
+Your cooling system strives for a constant 200 degrees Fahrenheit to protect your engine against corrosion, provide more efficient fuel combustion, and maintain proper oil viscosity.

-However, in hot weather, your coolant could reach 250 degrees F and your car could overheat.
+However, in hot weather, your coolant could reach as high as 250 degrees, and your car could overheat.
 This is why your cooling system needs extra attention in the summer.
 But before you get under the hood, make sure your engine is cool―never remove a radiator cap when the engine is hot, or even warm.

 To prepare your cooling system for summer, you'll want to check the radiator and hoses for leaks or cracks.
 Be sure all the connections are snug.
 The reservoir level should be half full and if it is low, add coolant or antifreeze.